 Hello, my dear colleagues!

-In December 2020 I met an amazing teacher from India, Shavy, and she invited me to teach a lesson at her school.
-This post is going to share all the tasks (full lesson plan/ESL unit) for renewable energy resources and designing a sustainable house school project for pre-teens The lesson focuses on writing and environmental education.
+In December 2020, I met an amazing teacher from India, Shavy, and she invited me to teach a lesson at her school.
+This post will share all the tasks (full lesson plan/ESL unit) for renewable energy resources and designing a sustainable house school project for pre-teens.
+The lesson focuses on writing and environmental education.
 I am also going to share comments and observations.
-The lesson lasted for 1 hour and 30 minutes, and there are a lot of activities + I always tend to make extra activities just in case, but we managed to complete almost all the activities.
+The lesson lasted for 1 hour and 30 minutes, and there are a lot of activities + I always tend to do extra activities just in case, but we managed to complete almost all the activities.

 Read this article to see how did my first lesson with Shavy look like.
 Christmas Around The World: Home for the Holidays Storytelling with a Class from India

 We started the lesson with a question!
 Where does our power come from?

 What were the most used energy resources in the world in 2019?